Transactional emails can increase customer retention and speed up time to next purchase

 A subscription confirmation is sent after someone subscribes to a service or product, verifying that they’ve initiated the subscription process.

-This email typically includes a link or button for the subscriber to click, confirming their intent to receive further communications.
+This type of transactional email typically includes a link or button for the subscriber to click, confirming their intent to receive further communications.
+If your brand uses a customer hub for self-service, link to it in your subscription confirmation email.

 5. Account alert